Jared Goff Player Prop Bets for NFL Week 17 | Detroit vs. Seattle 1/2/2022

 Season Stats

-- He has tacked on 87 rushing yards on 17 carries, averaging 5.8 yards per game.
+- He has added 87 rushing yards on 17 carries, averaging 5.8 yards per game.

 - The Lions have called a pass in 58.0% of their plays from scrimmage this year while staying on the ground 42.0% of the time.
 This offensive attack ranks 29th in the NFL in points scored.